waivek/learn-spanish/flashcard.md

 ### Member Functions

-We have certain basic functions which don't really do anything other than what it says they do in their names.
-The first few are some of them.
+The member functions are returned when `fobjCreator` is called.
+These will have access to the private variables through a property in JavaScript called **closure**.
+Through closures, functions can access properties/variables even after the program has exited the scope in which these properties/variables exist

         return {

-**THIS FUNCTION HAS NOT BEEN TESTED YET** - This function is meant to be called when the user wished to change his card set.
+This function is meant to be called when the user wished to change his card set.
 It's base purpose is to change the value of the cards in the private `array` field.

             setArray: function(new_array) {
                 array = new_array;